San Francisco Bay: Pollution

+Mercury

 Industrial, mining, and other uses of mercury have resulted in a widespread distribution in the bay, with uptake in the bay's phytoplankton and contamination of its sportfish.

+Oil spills

 In January 1971, two Standard Oil tankers collided in the bay, creating an 800000 USgal oil spill disaster, which spurred environmental protection of the bay.
 In November 2007, a ship named COSCO Busan collided with the San Francisco–Oakland Bay Bridge and spilled over 58000 USgal of bunker fuel, creating the largest oil spill in the region since 1996.

+Nutrients

+The bay also has some of the highest levels of dissolved inorganic nitrogen known from any coastal water body, mostly originating from treated wastewater from Publicly owned treatment works.
+In other bays, such nutrient levels would likely lead to eutrophication, but historically, the bay has had less harmful algal blooms than other water bodies with similar nutrient concentrations.
+Potential explanations have included the presence of intensive "top-down control" from grazing clams like Potamocorbula, high sediment supply limiting light availability for the algae, and intensive tidal mixing.
+The occurrence of an unprecedented harmful algal bloom of Heterosigma akashiwo in 2022, resulting in mass fish deaths and anoxia, suggests that the mechanisms of control on algal growth may be eroding.

+PBDEs

-The Bay was once considered a hotspot for polybrominated diphenyl ether (PBDE) flame retardants used to make upholstered furniture and infant care items less flammable.
+The bay was once considered a hotspot for polybrominated diphenyl ether (PBDE) flame retardants used to make upholstered furniture and infant care items less flammable.
 PBDEs have been largely phased out and replaced with alternative phosphate flame retardants.
 A 2019 San Francisco Estuary Institute (SFEI) study assayed a wide range of these newer flame retardant chemicals in Bay waters, bivalve California mussels (Mytilus californianus), and harbor seals (Phoca vitulina) which haul out in Corkscrew Slough on Bair Island in San Mateo County, with phosphate flame retardant contaminants such as tris(1,3-dichloro-2-propyl)phosphate (TDCPP) and triphenyl phosphate (TPhP) found at levels comparable to thresholds for aquatic toxicity.

+Emerging contaminants

+Thousands of man-made chemicals are found in Bay water, sediment, and organisms.
+For many of these, there is little or no data on their impacts on the environment or human health, and they are not regulated by state or federal law.
+These are often referred to as "contaminants of emerging concern."
+The San Francisco Estuary Institute has studied these chemicals in the Bay since 2001.
+Scientists have identified the following most likely to have a negative impact on Bay wildlife: